iCalcify

 What is Ideal Body Weight?

 Ideal body weight (IBW) is not a single number but a range based on your height and gender.
 Several formulas have been developed over decades to estimate a healthy target weight.
 These formulas serve as general guidelines — your actual ideal weight depends on body composition, muscle mass, and individual factors.
+Our calculator uses four scientifically recognized formulas and shows you the average and range, giving you a more complete picture than any single formula alone.

 Ideal Weight Formulas